Chile–Sweden relations: Salvador Allende and the Chilean coup d'état

 In 1915, Chilean diplomat Agustín Edwards Mac-Clure became the first ambassador to Sweden.
 In 1969, Swedish Minister of Education (and future Prime Minister) Olof Palme traveled to Chile and met with several Chilean government officials and future Chilean Nobel Prize recipient, Pablo Neruda.
 In November 1970, Salvador Allende was elected President of Chile, the first from a socialist party.
 In 1970 Sweden approved providing Chile with development assistance.
 In 1971, Chile received from Sweden one million and a half Swedish krona.
 That same year, both nations signed agreements for Chile to purchase weapons and old Swedish warship.
 In 1972, Chile received 25 million Swedish krona in aide.

 In 1972, Swedish ambassador Harald Edelstam arrived to Chile to take up his new post.
 On 11 September 1973, the government of President Allende suffered a coup d'état by General Augusto Pinochet who was backed by the government of the United States.
 President Allende was declared to have committed suicide during the coup and General Pinochet took over the government and became the new President of the country.
 Immediately, President Pinochet began arresting, torturing and executing followers of President Allende.
 During this time, thousands of Chileans sought refuge in mainly European and Latin American embassies in the Chilean capital.
-Under Ambassador Edelstam, Sweden opened its doors to asylee seekers.
+Under Ambassador Edelstam, Sweden opened its doors to asylum seekers.
 More than 500 Chileans, 54 Uruguayans and some Cubans received refugee in the Swedish embassy.
 By the end of Pinochet's presidency, more than 40,000 Chileans immigrated to Sweden as political asylees.
 In December 1973, ambassador Edlestam was declared persona non grata by the Chilean government.
-When Edlestam was deported from Chile, Swedish Prime Minister Olof Palme declared that there would not be a Swedish ambassador in Chile until democracy was restored in the country, which did not happen until 1990.
+When Edelstam was deported from Chile, Swedish Prime Minister Olof Palme declared that there would not be a Swedish ambassador in Chile until democracy was restored in the country, which did not happen until 1990.